uviclibraries/3d-design-print/snowperson-activity.md

 2. Click **Create new design**.
 If the TinkerCad tutorial pane is up on the right-hand side, you will need to get out of it before proceeding.
 Click on the TinkerCad logo at the top to bring you back to your main page.
 From there you should see the **Create new design** button.
 <img src="images/tinkercad-snowperson-02.png" style="float:right;width:200px" alt="sphere">
 3. On the right side of the TinkerCad open a drop down menu by clicking on **Basic Shapes**, grab a sphere and drag it onto the workplane
 - Select the shape, and a grid should pop up around the shape.
-Using the **white corner handles**, stretch the sphere so that it is **30mm** for all three dimensions.
+Using the **white corner handles**, stretch the sphere so that it is **30mm** for all three dimensions.<br>
 ![Demonstration of Step 3](images/tinkercad-snowperson-03.gif)
 4. From **Basic Shapes**, grab a hollow box
 - Change the size of the hollow box to **30mm wide**, **30mm long**, and **4mm tall**